kform-dev/choreo-examples/greeting/README.md

 ## choreo client

 With the following command we can explore the api(s) supported by the system.
-We see the helloworlds api being present, which got loaded when we started the server
+We see the `helloworlds` and `greetings` api being present.
+These resources got loaded when the api-server started.

 ```bash
 choreoctl api-resources